Investigations and Administrative Services

 Contracted Services

-The City of Los Alamitos contracts for Animal Control with Long Beach Animal Care Services.
+The City of Los Alamitos contracts with Long Beach Animal Care Services for animal control.
 Residents can report animal issues to Long Beach Animal Care Services by calling (562)570-7387.

 Crossing guard services operated in the City of Los Alamitos are contracted with All Cities Management.